blushiemagic/MagicStorage/Readme.md

 * tModLoader 1.4.4
 * SerousCommonLib (absoluteAquarian Utilities)
 	- Download the files from [the latest GitHub release](https://github.com/absoluteAquarian/SerousCommonLib/releases/latest).
+	- You can also clone its GitHub repository and build the solution in Visual Studio or via `dotnet build`.

 ### Setting Up the Project Environment
 Before proceeding further, find your saves directory.
 It should be at these locations: